- I am Desmond Msomi, a practicing chartered accountant in South Africa and CEO of an auditing firm known as Ngubane & Co.

 It was a big struggle to start again however, we had built a client network and we had senior employees who could do the work properly.

 Cash flow became a big challenge at that time as the clients had taken longer to pay.
-Banks at that time were quite reluctant of giving us good facilities.
+Banks at that time were quite reluctant to give us good facilities.

 We decided not to give up and kept going.